Jaynoo/Nier-Automata-Weapon-Conversion-Tool/README.md

-# Nier-Automata-Weapon-Conversion-Tool
+# NieR Automata Weapon Conversion Tool

-Converts a weapon mod's base weapon.
+Make a weapon model replace any weapon in game!

 ## Stuff you need to be able to use the tool:
 - Python 3